-Average handle time is a tricky metric, because it needs to be squarely within the range you set.
+Average handle time is a tricky metric because it needs to be squarely within the range you set.
 When your agent’s handle time is too long, it may mean that they’re struggling with customer requests.
 Yet, if the agent’s average handle time is too short, it may mean that they aren’t offering any real assistance.
-Use a quality assurance software to monitor call quality and make sure all your bases are being covered.
+Use quality assurance software to monitor call quality and make sure all your bases are being covered.

-Focus on training and provide the tools they need to quickly respond to customer queries.
+Focus on training and provide the tools they need to respond quickly to customer queries.
 Give them all the information they need at the click of a mouse so they can reach their KPI goal.

 7. Average After Call Work Time

 Average After Call Work Time is a great way to measure call center agent productivity.
 Average after call work time measures the average time it takes agents to do the work associated with a call after it's finished.

 You need your agents to spend enough time to do this work accurately and thoroughly.
 However, if you find that the average after call work time is too high, there may be something else going on.

 Could you create and provide templates?
 Is the paperwork too much?

 Find out what’s keeping them from completing this work quickly and see how you can simplify this task.